lavrovaliz/plaque-components-segmentation/README.md

 # plaque-components-segmentation

-Scripts for carotid plaque components segmentation on MRI
+Scripts for carotid plaque components segmentation on multi-sequence MRI.